The Language of Self-Abolition

 Ten pages earlier it said: AI is support, not replacement.
 The human stays at the center.
 The machine assists.
 All good.
 Standard.
 The usual promise.

 Language reveals what arguments conceal.
 AI literature is full of it.
 At the start, the words are “support,” “complement,” “assist.”
-The human acts, the machine helps.
+The human acts, the AI helps.
 Then the vocabulary shifts.
 AI “takes over.”
 It “controls.”
 It “manages.”
 The human “provides input.”
 He “refines.”
 He “curates.”

 That’s not sloppiness.
 That’s technique.
 There are words you can’t use in a business context because they trigger fear.
 “Replace” is one of them.
 So you use others.
 Take over.
 Control.
 Automate.
 Optimize.
 Each of these words describes the same process without calling it by its name.